PriyanshiAgrawal1345/SkinScanAI/README.md

 * https://www.kaggle.com/datasets/surajghuwalewala/ham1000-segmentation-and-classification
 * The study uses a dataset comprising 10,000 images and masks for seven types of skin lesions:
      1.)
-Actinic keratoses and intraepithelial carcinoma(AKIEC):  Rough, scaly patches on the skin caused by sun damage is an early form of skin cancer that is confined to the outer layer of the skin.
+Actinic keratoses and intraepithelial carcinoma(AKIEC):  Rough, scaly patches on the skin caused by sun damage is an early form of skin cancer that is confined to the outer layer of the skin. <br/>
      2.)
-Basal cell carcinoma(BCC): Most common type of skin cancer, usually appearing as a pearly or waxy bump.
+Basal cell carcinoma(BCC): Most common type of skin cancer, usually appearing as a pearly or waxy bump. <br/>
      3.)
-Benign keratosis-like lesions(BKL): Harmless and non-cancerous growths resembling keratosis, such as seborrheic keratosis.
+Benign keratosis-like lesions(BKL): Harmless and non-cancerous growths resembling keratosis, such as seborrheic keratosis.<br/>
      4.)
-Dermatofibroma(DF): Non-cancerous benign skin growth that often appears on the lower legs.
+Dermatofibroma(DF): Non-cancerous benign skin growth that often appears on the lower legs.<br/>
-     5.) **Melanoma(MEL)**: Most dangerous type of skin cancer that develops from pigment-containing cells called melanocytes.
+     5.) **Melanoma(MEL)**: Most dangerous type of skin cancer that develops from pigment-containing cells called melanocytes. <br/>
      6.)
-Melanocytic nevi(NV): Non-cancerous benign, pigmented growths on the skin commonly known as moles.
+Melanocytic nevi(NV): Non-cancerous benign, pigmented growths on the skin commonly known as moles. <br/>
      7.)
 Vascular lesions(VASC): Most are benign, meaning they are not cancerous.
-However, certain rare types, like angiosarcoma, can be malignant.
+However, certain rare types, like angiosarcoma, can be malignant.<br/>
 * Data augmentation techniques, such as horizontal and vertical image rotation, are employed to increase the dataset size, resulting in 30,000 images and 30,000 masks.